 In over 80 years of its existence, the Society has performed most of the choral repertoire and many secular works too, the latter including Hiawatha's Wedding Feast and Carmina Burana.
 We enjoy opportunities to work with other local groups, including Swindon Pegasus Brass who invited us to perform at their rousing Last Night Of The Proms celebration in 2000 at the Wyvern Theatre.

 Memorable sacred works performed include the Requiems of Brahms, Verdi, Duruflé, Fauré and Mozart; Mendelssohn's Elijah, Haydn's Creation, Handel's Messiah and Elgar's Dream of Gerontius.
 Mozart's Great Mass in C Minor and Beethoven's Mass in C Major have been complemented by Bernstein's Chichester Psalms and Rossini's Stabat Mater.
 We have also performed Britten's War Requiem aided by choirs from Germany and the USA, then taking this work to Macon, Georgia USA together with the same two German and American choirs.
 Most recently we have given exciting performances of Bach's Magnificat and B Minor Mass.

 Our most recent CD Lift Up Your Heads, was recorded in Marlborough College Chapel during the summer of 2010.
 To order your copy please email the Treasurer.

 Our friends overseas

 The Society has had links with two choirs from Germany, namely St Michaelkirchenchor, Salzgitter, and the Altonaer Singakademie, Hamburg.
 We also, in 1995, exchanged with the Macon Civic Chorale, Georgia, USA to sing Britten's War Requiem in Swindon at the Oasis, and in November in Macon.
-We are planning to resume the Macon relationship when they join us for a concert in Swindon in 2019.
+We are planning to resume the Macon relationship when they join us for a concert at STEAM in Swindon in May,2019.